Overview

 Surgery is generally recommended for thoracic aortic aneurysms about 1.9 to 2.4 inches (about 5 to 6 centimeters) and larger.
 Surgery may be recommended for smaller aneurysms if you have a family history of aortic dissection or a condition linked to aortic aneurysm, such as Marfan syndrome.

-- Open-chest surgery.
-This surgery generally involves removing part of the aorta damaged by the aneurysm.
-The section of aorta is replaced with a synthetic tube, called a graft, which is sewn into place.
-Full recovery may take a month or more.
+- Open surgery.
+Most people with a thoracic aortic aneurysm have this major surgery.
+A surgeon removes part of the aorta damaged by the aneurysm.
+It's replaced with a tube, called a graft, which is sewn into place.

 -